+Cross-Agency Collaboration

-Cross-Agency Collaboration While the Department of Social and Health Services is the single State agency responsible for administering the TANF program, six core state agencies are designated to work together to manage the WorkFirst program.
-These agencies include the Office of Financial Management, Department of Commerce, the Employment Security Department, the Department of Social and Health Services, the State Board for Community and Technical Colleges, and the Department of Children, Youth & Families (DCYF).
+While the Department of Social and Health Services is the single State agency responsible for administering the TANF program, six core state agencies are designated to work together to manage the WorkFirst program.
+These agencies, referred to as the WorkFirst Partnership, include the Office of Financial Management, Department of Commerce, the Employment Security Department, the Department of Social and Health Services, the State Board for Community and Technical Colleges, and the Department of Children, Youth & Families.

 More specifically, the Employment Security Department provides labor exchange (Wagner-Peyser) services for WorkFirst clients, the community and technical colleges provide various kinds of vocational education and subsidized work experience, and the Department of Commerce provides subsidized jobs and unpaid work experience opportunities for clients with barriers to employment.
-In addition, DCYF has a subsidized child care program for low-income working families and those participating in TANF/WorkFirst and Basic Food Employment and Training (BFET).
-DCYF also manages the state-funded pre-kindergarten program, a home visiting system and other family strengthening services for lowincome, at-risk, pregnant, or parenting families, including those receiving TANF.
-The WorkFirst Partnership Team works for collaboration and innovation across agencies and direction comes from the WorkFirst Leadership Team and the Legislative-Executive WorkFirst Poverty Reduction Oversight Task Force.
+In addition, the Department of Children, Youth & Families has a subsidized child care program for low-income working families including those participating in TANF/WorkFirst and Basic Food Employment and Training (BFET).
+DCYF also manages the state-funded pre-kindergarten program, a home visiting system and other family strengthening services for low-income, at-risk, pregnant, or parenting families, including those receiving TANF.

+The WorkFirst Partnership works for collaboration and innovation across agencies, with direction coming directly from agency leadership as well as a task force comprising of Washington Legislative and Executive agency leadership - known as the Legislative-Executive WorkFirst Poverty Reduction Oversight Task Force.

 Within the Department of Social and Health Services, the Division of Vocational Rehabilitation serves TANF/WorkFirst clients who qualify under its rules.

-Post-TANF parents may be eligible for services through the BFET program up to its eligibility threshold of 200% of the FPL.
+In addition, post-TANF parents may be eligible for services through Washington's BFET program up to its eligibility threshold of 200% of the FPL.

-TANF Employment and Training Needs Addressed in Workforce Development System In the TANF program, the education and training options for parents are circumscribed by the work participation rate target and various process rules that don't apply to the WIOA core programs.
-Examples include: the 12-month limit on stand-alone vocational education and the 30% cap for vocational education participation.
-On the other hand, strengths of the TANF funding stream include ability to provide tuition assistance and childcare for parents engaged in approved education and training activities.
+TANF Employment and Training Needs Addressed in Workforce Development System

+In the TANF program, the education and training options for parents are circumscribed by the work participation rate target and various process rules that don't apply to the WIOA core programs.
+This includes the 12-month limit on stand-alone vocational education and the 30% cap for vocational education participation.
+On the other hand, strengths of the TANF funding stream include ability to provide tuition assistance and child care for parents engaged in approved education and training activities.